MacGH23/BatteryScript_ABCDs/README.md

 But see also Lumentree installation hints, because of Pin 9! <br>

 JKBMS is optional.
 You have to use the original JK RS485 adapter and connect it to a RS485 interface at the Raspberry. <br>
 Use the Waveshare CAN/RS485 HAT.
-Especially if you also use a CAN device.
+Especially if you also use a CAN device or simples USB-RS485 adapter.

 MQTT publish:<br>
 You can publish some data form the script to the mqtt server.<br>